 We occasionally see these lag issues with clients who haven’t migrated to SAP HANA.
 We encourage our clients to migrate to HANA, which will eliminate a lot of these performance issues at peak SAP use times.

-These issues originate outside the Corevist app, but they can affect it.
+These issues originate outside the Corevist Platform, but they can affect it.
 That’s why we constantly monitor the performance of our clients’ SAP systems.
 We let our clients know when performance lags so we can proactively prevent issues.

 The problem: SAP lag occasionally leads to web timeout

 A handful of times, we’ve seen SAP lag lead to the placement of duplicate orders.
 While this is an extremely rare case, we find it unacceptable.
 It stops now.
-It isn’t the fault of the Corevist app, but we have taken steps to address it so that it never happens again to any of our clients.
+It isn’t the fault of the Corevist Platform, but we have taken steps to address it so that it never happens again to any of our clients.
 Those duplicate orders drive up expenses–not to mention the impact on customer satisfaction.
 They lead to return shipping costs, restocking costs, and lost orders due to inventory unavailability.
 Duplicate orders also require communication with the client and a plan for addressing the situation, both of which create personnel expenses.

 While other issues like network connectivity can cause duplicate orders to occur, the performance of the SAP system is the driving factor in duplicate order placement.